Subadditivity of shifts, Eilenberg-Zilber shuffle products and homology of lattices: The synor complex

 \ref{fig:1} induces the diagram \ref{fig:2} of long exact sequences.
-Since the $\phi$ and $\phi'$ are isomorphisms, it follows by the five lemma that the middle $\phi$ is an isomorphism as well.
+Since the left $\phi$ map and $\phi'$ are isomorphisms, it follows by the five lemma that the middle $\phi$ map is an isomorphism as well.
 Now (S2) follows. \end{proof}

 The next corollary is now immediate.

 \begin{Corollary} Let $\PPP$ be a poset and $\JJJ \subseteq \PPP$ an order ideal.
 For a synor complex $(\Sy_*(\PPP),\delta_*)$ for $\PPP$ the inclusion of $\Sy_*(\PPP)$ into $\redC_*(\PPP)$ induces an isomorphism in homology of $\Hom_*(\Sy(\PPP),\Sy(\JJJ))$ and $\redH_*(\PPP,\JJJ)$. \end{Corollary} \begin{proof} Consider the following commutative diagram of chain groups with exact rows.